 A student working toward their Ontario Secondary Sschool Diploma can be placed in an apprenticeable training experience through a Co-op placement, Focus Program or a Specialist High Skills Major Program where they receive practical experiences that may be counted towards the completion of their apprenticeship.
 The OYAP, Ontario Youth Apprenticeship Program, starts with co-operative education and an interest in a

 skilled trade.
-From co-op, the student working in a trade specific placement will have the opportunity to identify as an OYAP apprentice with the Ministry of Training Colleges and Universities (MTCU).
+From co-op, the student working in a trade specific placement will have the opportunity to identify as an OYAP apprentice with the Ministry (MAESD) MAESD Ministry of Advanced Education and Skill Development.

 Yes, apprenticeship is one of the post-secondary pathway destinations students can choose as an outcome to secondary school education.
 Apprenticeship is a method of learning used in the Skilled Trades through a combination of on-the-job training and technical in-school learning based on the Training Standards provided by the Ontario College of Trades.